Paginating Magento catalogs without OFFSET

 ORDER BY entity_id ASC

 You pass the last entity_id you saw into the next query as :lastId.
-The cursor advances through the table without ever scanning-and-discarding.
+The cursor moves forward through the table without ever skipping rows.

 private function buildProductSelect(int $storeId, int $lastId): Select